-Currently, PhD students may complete the PhD Reading Examination requirement, administered through the Stanford Language Center, in two ways.
+PhD students may fulfill the foreign language reading requirement, administered through the Stanford Language Center, in two ways.
 The process is designed for maximum flexibility for the student.
 Following are the current available options:

-- Take a reading course in the relevant language and become certified by the instructor as having met the requirement.
-Check in Explore courses for when the following courses are offered:
+- Successfully complete a reading course in the relevant language and become certified by the instructor as having met the requirement.
+Check in Explore courses to see when the following courses are offered:

 German – GERLANG 250: Reading German